-- A. Governing Board.
+A. Governing Board.
 The School shall be governed by a board (the "Charter Board") in a manner that is consistent with the terms of this Certificate so long as such provisions are in accordance with state, federal, and local law.
 The Charter Board shall have final authority and responsibility for the academic, financial, and organizational performance of the School.
-The Charter Board shall also have authority for and be responsible for policy and operational decisions of the School, although nothing herein shall prevent the Charter Board from delegating decision-making authority for policy and operational decisions to officers, employees and agents of the School, as well as third party management providers. - B. Articles of Incorporation and Bylaws.
+The Charter Board shall also have authority for and be responsible for policy and operational decisions of the School, although nothing herein shall prevent the Charter Board from delegating decision-making authority for policy and operational decisions to officers, employees and agents of the School, as well as third party management providers.

+- B. Articles of Incorporation and Bylaws.
 The articles of incorporation and bylaws of the entity holding the charter shall provide for governance of the operation of the School as a nonprofit corporation and public charter school and shall at all times be consistent with all applicable law and this Certificate.
-The articles of incorporation and bylaws are attached to this Certificate as Appendix D (the "Articles and Bylaws").
-Any modification of the Articles and Bylaws must be submitted to the Authorizer within five (5) business days of approval by the Charter Board. - C. Charter Board Composition.
+The School shall notify the Authorizer of any modification to the Articles or Bylaws within five (5) business days of approval by the Charter Board. - C. Charter Board Composition.
 The composition of the Charter Board shall at all times be determined by and consistent with the Articles and Bylaws and all applicable law and policy.
-The roster of the Charter Board is attached to this Certificate as Appendix E (the "Board Roster").
-The Charter Board shall notify the Authorizer of any changes to the Board Roster and provide an amended Board Roster within five (5) business days of their taking effect.
+The Charter Board shall notify the Authorizer of any changes to its composition and provide an amended School Leadership Roster within five (5) business days of their taking effect.